 The Long Island African American Chamber of Commerce (LIAACC) is exploring new ways to reach out to Black-owned businesses that are in need of help in the face of the coronavirus pandemic.
 From holding workshops that teach marketing strategies to helping businesses get Minority and Women-owned Business Enterprise (MWBE) certified, the LIAACC’s mission is to

 Have you been looking for a new bra?
 Well you might want to look into this small Long Island business, that’s making women feel better in their bras.
 The Fitting Curve is a Black-owned company founded by Kelly H. Saintus and Helene T. Delince, along with help from Stephanie Vincent.
-Combined, these three have experience
+Combined, these three have experience in

 Get Our Best Stories!